henrymxu/evebot/README.md

 3. Inside a terminal, navigate to the newly cloned `evebot` directory
 4. Install TypeScript (`npm install -g typescript`) and ts-node (`npm install -g ts-node`)
 5. Install the dependencies using `npm install`
-6. Start the bot using `npx ts-node -T ./src/main.ts`
+6. Start the bot using `npm start`

 #### Local Installation with Docker